St. Jean Baptiste Roman Catholic Church: 1900–18: Change in leadership and new church

 Ryan was initially skeptical of the dome, but when he saw how it won praise on a model of Serracino's design he authorized the additional $43,000 ($ in contemporary dollars) for it.
 This would not be the only cost overrun.
 Serracino underestimated the costs of local labor and materials.
 Bedrock was 25 ft deeper than originally believed because of the marshes filled in when the area was originally developed in the mid-19th century.
 The cost of the foundation increased eightfold as a result, and plans to gild the dome and finish the interior with marble had to be canceled.
 The widening of Lexington Avenue also forced Serracino to scale back his original plans for a grand triumphal arch portico with full-width steps.
 Ryan continued to provide funds for a final total cost of $600,000 ($ in contemporary dollars).

 The rectory, also designed by Serracino, was built and opened in 1911.
-The lower church in the basement was finished and consecrated in 1913 by Camillus Paul Maes, bishop of the Roman Catholic Diocese of Covington, who had been the Congregation's strongest supporter in the U.S. Early in the following year, he attended the first Mass celebrated in the upper church, even before the walls and ceilings were finished, by Father Letellier.
+The lower church in the basement was finished and consecrated in 1913 by Camillus Paul Maes, bishop of the Roman Catholic Diocese of Covington, who had been the Congregation's strongest supporter in the US.
+Early in the following year, he attended the first Mass celebrated in the upper church, even before the walls and ceilings were finished, by Father Letellier.
 Cardinal John Murphy Farley, the archbishop, spoke at the end of the service and read a congratulatory telegram from Pope Pius X.